Skip to content

 let input: OpenAI.Chat.Completions.ChatCompletionMessageParam[] = [

-{ role: "user", content: "What's my horoscope?
+{ role: "user", content: "How's my horoscope?
 I'm an Aquarius." },

 ];